TrapezeCommunications/DVBA-Invest/pages/downtown-details/visitor-accommodation.md

 ---
 layout: default
-permalink: /downtown-details/hotel-accommodation/
+permalink: /downtown-details/visitor-accommodation/
 ---
-## Hotel Accommodation
+# Visitor Accommodation

 Please find below the location and number of hotel rooms for all hotels within the boundaries of the DVBA.